Mom's Dinner

 • Hard boil 6 eggs, peel, and cut in half from top to bottom.
 Remove the yolks and place in a bowl.

-• Using the back side of a fork mash the egg yolks until they are a fine crumble.
+• Using the back side of a fork mash the egg yolks until they are a very fine crumble or you can pulse them in a food processor until they are a fine crumble.

-• Add mayo, mustard, sugar, vinegar, and salt to the yolks and stir until smooth and well combined.
+• Add mayo, mustard, sugar, vinegar, and salt to the yolks and stir (or process) until smooth and well combined.

-• Fill a disposable ziplock baggie with the yolk mixture.
-Clip one corner tip (small) of the baggie.
+• Fill a disposable Ziplock baggie with the yolk mixture.
+Clip a tiny piece from one corner of the baggie.
 Pipe the yolk mixture into the cooked egg whites.

 • Garnish with paprika, chives, or parsley.